 Furthermore, these trees made up a catchy architecture that you cannot help admiring.
-Whereas in recent years, a large number of tourists have been seen visiting the blue lagoon, therefore, tourism became an additional source of income for the locals.
+In recent years, a large number of tourists have been seen visiting the Blue Lagoon, therefore, tourism has become an additional source of income for the locals.

 Life on Drvenik Veli Island